reindert-vetter/mock_ok/README.md

 You need to run Docker and you need to have knowledge about connecting a volume with your project.

 ### Connect the docker volume
+The mocks must be shared between the mock directory in your project and the mock directory in the Twins container.

 Connect Twins container to a volume.
 ```yaml
   twins: